jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Search-Space-Analysis/Search_Space_Analysis.rst

   * ∀s, s₀ ∈ S : [g(s) = g(s₀) ⇒ s = s₀];

-- **Locally invertible**: A function is locally invertible if, within a small vicinity around any given input, it acts invertibly.
+- **Locally invertible**: A function is locally invertible if, within a small vicinity around any given input, it acts invertible.
 That is, within this local neighborhood, each output can still be traced back to one specific input.

   * ∀r ∈ S : ∀s, s₀ ∈ N(r) ∪ {r} : [g(s) = g(s₀) ⇒ s = s₀];